 Smoke reduction kits cleverly control the air intake on a stove by preventing you from ‘starving’ the fire to such an extent that the fire ‘smoulders’ producing excessive amounts of smoke.

-Bear in mind that when your fire smokes, you are wasting fuel that would otherwise have been ignited so burning your stove at the correct ‘rate’ is good for maximising the heat from your stove and reducing the air pollutants that would go up the chimney as heavy smoke.
+Keep in mind that a smoking fire wastes fuel that could have otherwise burned efficiently.
+So, burning your stove at the correct ‘rate’ is good for maximising the heat from your stove.
+It also reduces the air pollutants that would go up the chimney as heavy smoke.

-- Modern woodburners can be used to heat an entire home and hot water from the same stove.
+Modern wood burners can heat an entire home while also providing hot water from the same stove.

 Perhaps this one is the most easily open to debate.
-However, through the use of an integral ‘boiler’ a stove can heat hot water that can be used to transfer heat to radiators, underfloor heating and hot water geysers.
+However, through the use of an integral ‘boiler’, a stove can heat hot water.
+This system can transfer heat to radiators, underfloor heating, and hot water geysers.

-When done using a ‘gravity fed’ system, the system does not require a pump (for hot water heating only) which means no additional electricity required either.
+When done using a ‘gravity fed’ system, the system does not require a pump (for hot water heating only).
+This means no additional electricity required either.

-All in all, by no means are wood burning stoves the ‘perfect’ heating solution in terms of ‘Green’ sensitivities and, no doubt, future developments will enhance the technologies to make them cleaner and more efficient.
+All in all, by no means are wood burning stoves the ‘perfect’ heating solution in terms of ‘Green’ sensitivities.
+No doubt, future developments will enhance the technologies to make them cleaner and more efficient.
 However, there is definitely merit in the use of a woodburner compared to other solid fuel heaters right now.